 Photos of steps 5 and 6 making pumpkin molasses cookies.

-Step 5: In a small mixing bowl, add the granulated sugar.
+Step 5: Add the granulated sugar to a small mixing bowl.
 Use a cookie scoop to break off cookie dough chunks and roll them into balls.

 Roll each cookie dough ball in the sugar.